ipponshimeji/Panasu/Test/test.md

 PS C:\Panasu\Test\Test> ./test.ps1 -OutputDir 'C:\Temp\Test'
 ```

-This command test the build output of Panasu.sln.
+This command tests the build output of Panasu.sln.
 The output directories of formatting test cases are created under `C:\Temp\Test` and they are not deleted after the testing.

 ### Example 5: Run the specific Test